The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Our Method

-To this end, we follow the common approach of maximizing the marginal likelihood (also know as Type II maximum likelihood estimation) with respect to these parameters using gradient ascent instead of placing hyperpriors over these parameters \citep[Section 4]{gp_nets}.
 We summarize our final derived score function in \cref{algo:decam_dag_score}.
-In our implementation of the DeCAMFounder score, we use the probabilistic programming language \emph{GPyTorch} \citep{black_box} to fit kernel hyperparameters via gradient ascent.
+In our implementation of the DeCAMFounder score, we use \emph{GPyTorch} \citep{black_box} to fit the noise variances and kernels via gradient ascent.
 In \cref{A:kernel_details}, we detail the particular kernel functions used in our experiments.
+We now turn our attention to proving when maximizing the DeCAMFounder score recovers a consistent ordering of $\Gtrue$. \\